Step back in time and honour Redcliffe’s illustrious history

 Take a seat and let the stage entertain you!
 Featuring a variety of acts, including bands, dance and more, the stage is the perfect pit stop before exploring other areas of the Festival.

 Calling all motor enthusiasts!
-Featuring an amazing display of custom and classic cars, Revin’ Up Redcliffe is proud to host over 100 vehicles.
+Featuring an amazing display of custom and classic cars, Black & White Cabs Revin’ Up Redcliffe is proud to host over 100 vehicles.
 Patrons will get the chance to meet the owners and ‘talk shop’.
-Featuring displays from the Studebaker Car Club, Corvettes Down Under Car Club and Vintage Speedcar Association Queensland.
+Featuring displays from the Studebaker Car Club, Pontiac Car Club of QLD, Northern District Rod and Custom and Vintage Speedcar Association Queensland.

 Buskers & Roving Entertainment